PlaidCloud/website/content/en/blog/_posts/2021-12-16-StatefulSet-PVC-Auto-Deletion.md

 then create a StatefulSet using the new policy.
 Test it out and tell us what you think!

 I'm very curious to see if this owner reference mechanism works well in practice.
-For example, we realized there is no mechanism in Kubernetes for knowing who set a reference, so it’s possible that the StatefulSet controller may fight with custom controllers that set their own references.
+For example, we realized there is no mechanism in PlaidCloud for knowing who set a reference, so it’s possible that the StatefulSet controller may fight with custom controllers that set their own references.
 Fortunately, maintaining the existing retention behavior does not involve any new owner references, so default behavior will be compatible.